Short-Term Disability After an Ohio Car Accident

 - Ask your employer to complete their portion of the form: Your employer will need to provide information about your job responsibilities, salary, tenure, and more.

-- Receive doctor validation: Your doctor will need to prove that you have a condition that prevents you from working for a short time period and sign the form.
+- Receive doctor validation: Your doctor will need to prove that you have a condition that prevents you from working for a short period and sign the form.

 - Submit the form: Once the form has been completed, it should be submitted according to the detailed instructions.